codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

     "applicationIds":[...],
     "billing":{...},
     "buildTimes": {...},
-    "collaborators":[...],  // <--- your team member is removed "invitations": [...],
+    "collaborators":[...],  // <--- your team member has been removed

+    "invitations": [...],
         ...
         ...